Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 |2.29

-Latch presently has a consensus price target of $15.86, indicating a potential upside of 20.04%.
-Resideo Technologies has a consensus price target of $29.00, indicating a potential downside of 9.49%.
-Given Latch’s stronger consensus rating and higher possible upside, research analysts plainly believe Latch is more favorable than Resideo Technologies.
+Latch currently has a consensus target price of $15.86, indicating a potential upside of 16.43%.
+Resideo Technologies has a consensus target price of $29.00, indicating a potential downside of 10.38%.
+Given Latch’s stronger consensus rating and higher probable upside, research analysts clearly believe Latch is more favorable than Resideo Technologies.

-33.7% of Latch shares are held by institutional investors.
-Comparatively, 86.0% of Resideo Technologies shares are held by institutional investors.
-0.1% of Resideo Technologies shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Valuation & Earnings

-This table compares Latch and Resideo Technologies’ revenue, earnings per share (EPS) and valuation.
+This table compares Latch and Resideo Technologies’ gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue